 - 1. The City is involved in various proceedings involving certain claims which the City believes to be covered by its general liability insurance policies.
 Additionally, the City is vigorously defending claims for the termination of employees in the normal course of business.
 In the opinion of management and its legal counsel, the outcome of these claims should not have a significant impact on the City's financial condition. - 2.
+The City is involved in a proceeding with an ex-employee that contested his discharge.
+The case has been referred to Arbitration.
+The potential expense is the cost of back pay and back benefits.
+At this point, it is not possible to predict the likelihood of a given outcome.
+The City intends to continue to vigorously defend this matter. - 3.
 On September 15, 1998, the City adopted Resolution No. 98-17 providing for a final and total distribution of the defined benefit retirement system assets and termination of the Plan.
 The City terminated the Plan and rolled over all active employee balances into a new 401(a) defined contribution plan for general employees (Note IV-G).
 All except seven of the Plan's participants chose to receive lump sum distributions for their retirement benefits.
 The seven participants opted to continue to receive their monthly benefit payments.
-During 1999, the City purchased annuity contracts from an insurance company for those participants.
-The City remains contingently liable to the seven participants in the case of default by the insurance company. - 3.
+During 1999, the City purchased annuity contracts from an insurance company for those participants. - 4.
 The City receives grants from governmental agencies that require compliance with certain provisions stated in the grant agreements.
 Failure to comply with the provisions could result in the return of funds to the grantors.
-Although that is a possibility, management of the City deems the contingency remote since, in its opinion, the City has complied in all material respects with the provisions of the grants. - 4.
-The City does not provide post-retirement benefits to retired employees. - 5.
+Although that is a possibility, management of the City deems the contingency remote since, in its opinion, the City has complied in all material respects with the provisions of the grants. - 5.
+The City does not provide post-retirement benefits to retired employees. - 6.
 The City was obligated on an operating lease for the rental of an office facility which was payable monthly through February 2009.
-The City exercised its renewal option for the period of one additional year through February 2010.
-Monthly payments through the end of the lease term amount to \$12,658.
-Total expense in connection with this lease amounted to approximately \$150,000 for the year ended September 30, 2008.
-Future minimum lease payments for the remainder of the lease approximate \$152,000 per year.
+The City exercised its renewal option for the period of one additional year at a time for a three year period, expiring February 2010, February 2011, and February 2012.
+Monthly payments through the end of the lease term amount to \$13,164.
+Total expense in connection with this lease amounted to approximately \$150,000 for the year ended September 30, 2009.
+Future minimum lease payments for the remainder of the one year lease approximate \$157,000 per year.

-Statement of Revenues, Expenditures and Changes in Fund Balances -Budget and Actual - Budgetary Basis General Fund
+Statement of Revenues, Expenditures and Changes in Fund Balances Budget and Actual - Budgetary Basis

+General Fund

+For the Year Ended September 30, 2009